zellwk/zellwk.com/src/posts/2019-01-30-write-dirty-code.md

 2. We write OOP or FP or other programming paradigms when we don't have to.
 3. We use `map`/`filter`/`reduce` when its easier to write a `for` loop.

-In these three examples, I only talked about using different features when we're in the process of writing code.
+In these three examples, I only talked about using different JavaScript features when we're writing code.

 We often add for more complexity than we need to when we make things.
-For example, when I made a countdown timer for the Learn JavaScript salespage, I added timezone support for every timezone in the world... even though I only needed PST.
+For example, when I made a countdown timer for the Learn JavaScript sales page, I added timezone support for every timezone in the world... even though I only needed PST.

 I did this because I wanted to release the countdown timer as a library for others.
 But I never released it anyway.
 I spent hours researching about timezones while there are more pressing items on my todo-list.